 One of the 'mau5 followers brought to his attention that an imitation of his iconic Cube Stage setup had been assembled for a concert headlined by Australian DJ/producer Tigerlily at the Summit in Austin, Texas by tweeting the following video:

-As deadmau5 later pointed out, Tigerlily herself had not been involved with the Cube replica.
+As deadmau5 later pointed out, Tigerlily herself had not been involved with the Cube replica, which in and of itself is bad enough.
+How did she not know it was a rip-off?
 A brief search revealed that it had been the brainchild of Erik Fink of Harkonnen Entertainment, who apparently used to be Krewella's tour manager.

 After deadmau5 and his followers tracked down Fink's social media channels, they commenced a full-scale verbal evisceration.
 Fink then publicly owned up to the massive blunder in full, which prompted the following exchange: